ThinkDataEd/curriculum/docs/unit3/lesson3.md

     each group and ask them if they think this is good evidence (**do not say “proves”**) that the treatment is effective.

-3. Regardless of the outcome, students should recognize that by putting the boys in one group, the outcome was pre-determined, since boys tend to be taller than girls to begin with.
+3. Regardless of the outcome, students should recognize that by putting the taller students in one group, the outcome was pre-determined, since they were taller to begin with.
 This is an example of a **confounding factor**.
 Confounding factors are variables that provide an alternative explanation of the effect of the treatment on the outcome variable.

 4. Ask students: “How should students be put into groups?”

-5. Discuss various other methods of grouping students.
-Someone will probably say to split the groups into equal numbers of boys and girls.
-At this suggestion, divide the class into two groups by placing the tallest boys and tallest girls in the treatment group, and the shorter boys and shorter girls in the control group. <span style="color:grey">***Students should be able to recognize that you shouldn’t use any characteristics to decide the groups.***</span>
+5. Discuss various other methods of grouping students. <span style="color:grey">***Students should be able to recognize that you shouldn’t use any characteristics to decide the groups.***</span>

 6. Continue discussion of other ways to decide the groups.
 Use the following questions as a guide:

     100. What about flipping a coin?

-    100. What will the gender balance look like? <span style="color:grey">***Each group should have about the same balance as the class, though not exactly.***</span>
+    100. What will the height balance look like? <span style="color:grey">***Answer: Each group should have about the same balance as the class, though not exactly.***</span>

-    100. Why is it important that the groups be similar? <span style="color:grey">***Because otherwise, something else might be the cause of the response changing.***</span>
+    100. Why is it important that the groups be similar? <span style="color:grey">***Answer: Because otherwise, something else might be the cause of the response changing.***</span>

 7. Inform students that today the class will begin to design their own experiment using what they